stripe-archive/jquery.payment/README.md

 ## Autocomplete recommendations

-We recommend you turn autocomplete on for credit card forms, except for the CVC field.
+We recommend you turn autocomplete on for credit card forms, except for the CVC field (which should never be stored).
 You can do this by setting the `autocomplete` attribute:

 ``` html
 <form autocomplete="on">